Luminescence dating: Physics

+Where A is the age, typically given in years or thousand years (ka, ky, kyr), $D_e$ the equivalent dose in Gy (Gray) and $\dot{D}$ in Gy ka−1 the environmental dose rate.

-The radiation dose rate is calculated from measurements of the radioactive elements (K, U, Th and Rb) within the sample and its surroundings and the radiation dose rate from cosmic rays.
-The dose rate is usually in the range 0.5 - 5 grays/1000 years.
+The environmental dose rate is calculated using conversion factors from measurements of radionuclides (40K, 238U, 235U, 232Th and 87Rb) within the sample and its surroundings and the radiation dose rate from cosmic rays.
+The dose rate is usually in the range of 0.5 - 5 Gy/1000 years.
 The total absorbed radiation dose is determined by exciting, with light, specific minerals (usually quartz or potassium feldspar) extracted from the sample, and measuring the amount of light emitted as a result.
 The photons of the emitted light must have higher energies than the excitation photons in order to avoid measurement of ordinary photoluminescence.
 A sample in which the mineral grains have all been exposed to sufficient daylight (seconds for quartz; hundreds of seconds for potassium feldspar) can be said to be of zero age; when excited it will not emit any such photons.
 The older the sample is, the more light it emits, up to a saturation limit.

 Minerals

-The minerals that are measured are usually either quartz or potassium feldspar sand-sized grains, or unseparated silt-sized grains.
+The natural minerals that are measured are usually either quartz or potassium feldspar sand-sized grains, or unseparated silt-sized grains.
 There are advantages and disadvantages to using each.
-For quartz, blue or green excitation frequencies are normally used and the near ultra-violet emission is measured.
-For potassium feldspar or silt-sized grains, near infrared excitation (IRSL) is normally used and violet emissions are measured.
+For quartz, blue or green excitation wavelengths are normally used and the near ultra-violet emission is measured (Anti-Stokes shift).
+For potassium feldspar or silt-sized grains, near infrared excitation (IRSL) is normally used and the violet/blue emissions are measured.

 Comparison to radiocarbon dating

-Unlike carbon-14 dating, luminescence dating methods do not require a contemporary organic component of the sediment to be dated; just quartz, potassium feldspar, or certain other mineral grains that have been fully bleached during the event being dated.
-These methods also do not suffer from overestimation of dates when the sediment in question has been mixed with “old carbon”, or ^{14}C-deficient carbon that is not the same isotopic ratio as the atmosphere.
+Unlike 14C dating, luminescence dating methods do not require a contemporary organic component of the sediment to be dated; just quartz, potassium feldspar, or certain other mineral grains that have been fully bleached during the event being dated.
+These methods also do not suffer from overestimation of dates when the sediment in question has been mixed with "old carbon", or ^{14}C-deficient carbon that is not the same isotopic ratio as the atmosphere.
 In a study of the chronology of arid-zone lacustrine sediments from Lake Ulaan in southern Mongolia, Lee et al. discovered that OSL and radiocarbon dates agreed in some samples, but the radiocarbon dates were up to 5800 years older in others.

 The sediments with disagreeing ages were determined to be deposited by aeolian processes.
 Westerly winds delivered an influx of ^{14}C-deficient carbon from adjacent soils and Paleozoic carbonate rocks, a process that is also active today.
 This reworked carbon changed the measured isotopic ratios, giving a false older age.
 However, the wind-blown origin of these sediments were ideal for OSL dating, as most of the grains would have been completely bleached by sunlight exposure during transport and burial.
-Lee et al. concluded that when aeolian sediment transport is suspected, especially in lakes of arid environments, the OSL dating method is superior to the radiocarbon dating method, as it eliminates a common ‘old-carbon’ error problem.
+Lee et al. concluded that when aeolian sediment transport is suspected, especially in lakes of arid environments, the OSL dating method is superior to the radiocarbon dating method, as it eliminates a common 'old-carbon' error problem.